mesutal/Kubernetes-Projects/Hands-on/S5-kubernetes-05-secrets-configmap/README.md

 Here is the challenge:

-* Use our hello app from clarusway repo.
+* Use our hello app from example repo.
 And to call the $GREETINGS env use secrets.